cybergalactic/MSS/MSS Quick Reference.md

 order3               % Path generation using cubic polynomials (see demoWaypointGuidance.slx)
 order5               % Path generation using 5th-order polynomials (see demoWaypointGuidance.slx)
-PIDnonlinearMIMO     % Nonlinear MIMO PID regulator for dynamic positioning (DP) refModel             % Third-order reference model for position, velocity and acceleration RefModelPolyExp      % Transition from x_start to x_final using a polynomial or an exponential curve staticRollPitchYaw   % Static roll, pitch, and yaw angles from IMU specific force and magnetometer measurements
+PIDnonlinearMIMO     % Nonlinear MIMO PID regulator for dynamic positioning (DP) refModel             % Third-order reference model for position, velocity, and acceleration RefModelPolyExp      % Transition from x_start to x_final using a polynomial or an exponential curve staticRollPitchYaw   % Static roll, pitch, and yaw angles from IMU specific force and magnetometer measurements
 ```